laurentvv/polyglot-bench/README.md

   - Go: Uses compress/gzip package
   - TypeScript: Uses zlib module

+**Note**: In our latest benchmarks, TypeScript showed the best performance in this test with a score of 129.15, followed by Python (101.75), Rust (90.59), and Go (66.18).
+This demonstrates TypeScript's strength in specific I/O operations.

 **2. Text Compression**
 - **Purpose**: Tests compression of different text types
 - **Language Specifics**: